cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 ```

 - The `state` is the current state of the channel end.
+- The `ordering` field indicates whether the channel is ordered or unordered.
 - The `counterpartyChannelIdentifier` identifies the channel end on the counterparty chain.
-- The `portIdentifier` identifies the module which owns this channel end.
-- The `counterpartyPortIdentifier` identifies the module on the counterparty chain which owns the other end of the channel.
+- The `counterpartyPortIdentifier` identifies the port on the counterparty chain which owns the other end of the channel.
 - The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.
 - The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
 - The `connectionHops` stores the list of connection identifiers, in order, along which packets sent on this channel will travel.
 At the moment this list must be of length 2.